ApesofWrath/WPILib-Python-Test/README.md

   - [Israel Version](https://firstfrc.blob.core.windows.net/frc2024/Radio/FRC_Radio_Configuration_24_0_1_IL.zip) (עַם יִשְׂרָאֵל חַי)
 - [Miniconda](https://docs.conda.io/projects/miniconda/en/latest/miniconda-install.html)
   - NOTE: If Anaconda is already on your system, miniconda is not needed!

+__You can also use python's built in 'venv' library to create a virtual environment to test your code, but conda is a neater option IMO__

 ## Setup

 To setup this code on your computer for development, follow the steps below: